tmagalhaes1985/tmagalhaes1985.github.io/networking/README.md

 TFTP      | server-based, not secure, UDP, single connection USB       | fast, network device slot, local copy

-IOS Upgrade
+#### IOS Upgrade

 The IOS image file is stored in Flash memory on Cisco devices.
 The Flash memory is permanent non-volatile file storage.
 On bootup the IOS image is loaded from Flash to DRAM volatile memory.
 The startup configuration is stored in permanent non-volatile NVRAM.
-The running configuration is the startup configuration file loaded to DRAM.Before doing any IOS upgrade to a Cisco device it is important to verify available device memory.
+The running configuration is the startup configuration file loaded to DRAM.

+Before doing any IOS upgrade to a Cisco device it is important to verify available device memory.
 The IOS image file will requires a minimum amount of Flash memory based on file size.
 In addition there is a minimum amount of DRAM required to boot the IOS image as well.
 The minimum required Flash/DRAM memory is listed with each IOS filename.
 The show version command will list the amount of available Flash and DRAM memory on the Cisco network device.
 The following is an example of output from show version for router Flash memory usage (bytes).

 ```[73400320 bytes used, 195035136 available, 268435456 total]```

 The total Flash memory installed is 256 MB.
 The Flash memory used by files including the current IOS is approximately 70 MB including any additional files.
 That leaves approximately 186 MB available for any new IOS with the original IOS image left on Flash.
 Compare the IOS image file size from cisco.com with the available Flash memory.
 The IOS upgrade from TFTP server has a copy dialog prompt to delete IOS image on flash.

-TFTP Server
+#### TFTP Server

 TFTP server support is available for managing IOS images and startup configuration files.
 It is an alternative to using memory on the network devices for storing files.
 Cisco supports loading IOS and startup configuration file from TFTP server at bootup as well.